 Diana’s Legacy Lives On

 Although some claim her to have a strong affinity with the Greek Artemis, Diana has definitely manifested herself as a stand-alone goddess.
-Not only because of the different areas that she was important in, but also because of her following and the popularity that she gathered in general.
+Not only because of the different areas that she was important in but also because of her following and the popularity that she gathered in general.

-As a symbol of the hunt, strong women, LGBTQ+ activists, the moon, and the underworld, you can expect Diana to have an influence in almost anything we mere mortals are involved in.
+As a symbol of the hunt, strong women, LGBTQ+ activists, the moon, and the underworld, you can expect Diana to have an influence in almost anything mere mortals are involved in.